usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_101.md

 ## A closer look

 If you have completed [Setup 102](../setup/setup_101.md) you have already inspected the [lib](../../../lib/readme.md) and [smoketest](../../../smoketest/readme.md) folders, and run pipelines you have found there.
+If you haven't, now is the moment to catch up.

-Routine code inspection can also be done on Github as well (not a bad idea in any case), not just in a copy.
+Routine code inspection can also be done on Github as well (not a bad idea in any case), not just in a copy of the distribution.

 A quick summary of what these pipelines do: